 Italy’s first woman to train as a Michelin chef, Laura combines technical expertise with a deep love of Sorrento’s traditional cuisine.
 She opens her home to teach visitors Italian cooking skills, from making fresh pasta to filleting the catch of the day.
 Many clients say the morning they spent cooking in Laura’s kitchen — and the lunch that followed — was the highlight of their visit.

-Experience this for yourself: Study with Laura on this culinary tour of Italy.
+Experience this for yourself: Study with Laura on a culinary tour of Italy.

 India: an intimate homestay with two spice farmers